IOxCyber/CyberEssentials/Network_101/Basics000.md

 2. Classless Inter-Domain Routing (CIDR) notation: x.x.x.x/(network bits)
 - a method of public IP address assignment.
 - Class A – the classful subnet mask is /8.
-The number of possible IP addresses is 16,777,216 (2 to the power of 24).
+The number of possible Host IP addresses is 16,777,214.
 - Class B – the classful subnet mask is /16.
-The number of addresses is 65,536
+The number of Host IP addresses is 65,534
 - Class C – the classful subnet mask is /24.
-Only 256 addresses are available
+Only 254 Host IP addresses are available
 > Note: The number of usable IP addresses can be calculated: 2 ^ host bits – 2

 ## Computer Network Types: